Frequently Asked Questions

 What scholarships and bursaries am I eligible for as an MPP student?

-As the MPP program does not receive funding from the province of Ontario, there are some limitations regarding eligibility for funding.
-For instance, students in the program will not be able to leverage an OSAP grant.
-However, in addition to entrance scholarships, MPP students are encouraged to use McMaster’s platform “Award Spring” which does a good job matching students with funding opportunities.
+In addition to graduate scholarships, MPP students are encouraged to use McMaster’s platform “Award Spring” which does a good job matching students with funding opportunities.
 Please note Award Spring is only accessible to current students, and that incoming students may not be able to access it until August.

 There are general bursaries and some donor bursaries that a student could be eligible for.
 These bursaries normally get paid out in January or February and by applying to something called the “general bursary,” a student would automatically be considered for other donor bursaries.
 We also refer students to the Wilson Leadership Scholar Award.